 Introduction

-We are very pleased that you have chosen to engage and instruct Boult Wade Tennant LLP and we look forward to working with you.
+We are very pleased that you have chosen to engage and instruct Boult Wade Tennant LLP and we look

 Boult Wade Tennant is a specialist firm of patent and trade mark attorneys providing advice on intellectual property and related matters.
 The firm is regulated by the Intellectual Property Regulation Board (IPReg), and the European Patent Institute (epi).